photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 This mounts the *originals* folder as a network drive, allowing you to open, edit, and delete files from a remote device as if they were local.

+After files have been transferred, you can [index](../library/index.md) or [import](../library/import.md) them as usual.
+By default, indexing and importing start automatically after a safety delay when files have been uploaded using WebDAV.

 !!! tldr ""
     You can disable WebDAV in [Advanced Settings](../settings/advanced.md).
 For security reasons, the built-in WebDAV server is automatically disabled when running in [public mode](../../getting-started/config-options.md) without